-Ross oversaw seven matches in all competitions at Dundee United before his dismissal.
-He posted an abysmal record of one win, one draw and 5 losses.
+Ross oversaw seven matches with an abysmal record of one win, one draw and five losses at Dundee United before his dismissal.
 Seeing the downward spiral at Tannadice Park, Dundee United cut ties with the manager.

-For now, Dundee United have appointed Liam Fox as caretaker.
-He is one of the favourites to get the job, but some big names are on the list of potential Dundee United managers according to leading bookies.
+For now, Dundee United have appointed Liam Fox as the caretaker manager.
+He is one of the favourites to get the job, but according to leading bookies, some big names are on the list of potential Dundee United managers.

 Ross joined Dundee United in June 2022 after being dismissed by Hibernian six months prior.
 The manager’s exit from Hibs came with the team preparing to play the Scottish League Cup Final.
 Hibs cut ties with Ross after the team claimed a mere one league win in nine matches.

-Ross wasn’t given the opportunity to lead the team out against Celtic in the Scottish League Cup Final.
-Hibs sacked Ross to prevent a cup final win from protecting the manager from being dismissed.
+Ross wasn’t allowed to lead the team against Celtic in the Scottish League Cup Final.
+Why?
+He was sacked to prevent a potential cup final win from protecting the manager from being dismissed.
 The Edinburgh club went on to lose the final 2-1 to Celtic.

-Prior to joining Dundee United, Ross had been a manager on the rise in Scottish football.
+Before joining Dundee United, Ross had been a manager on the rise in Scottish football.
 Ross got his managerial start at Alloa Athletic in 2015 before moving to St. Mirren.
-Positive results had Ross at the pinnacle of his young career and led to him being hired at Sunderland.
+Positive results had Ross at the pinnacle of his young career, leading to him being hired at Sunderland.

 It feels like Ross’s downfall can be traced back to Sunderland.
 He managed 76 matches with the Black Cats.
 While Ross picked up 1.91 points per match and posted a record of 40W-25D-11L, he was the victim of a club trying to return to the Championship.

 Dundee United may have given Ross more time, but a 9-0 loss at the hands of Celtic on matchday No. 5 was the final straw.
-The Tangerines conceded a league high 18 goals and scored just two times under Ross’s leadership.
+The Tangerines conceded 18 goals and scored just twice under Ross’s leadership.
 Making the defeat worse was it came at Tannadice rather than at Celtic Park.
-The heavy defeat left Dundee United’s hierarchy with no alternatives but to sack Ross.
+The heavy defeat left Dundee United’s hierarchy with no alternative but to sack Ross.